 - Witholding food as it can cause a potentially fatal type of liver disease called hepatic lipidosis.

 - Changing up your cat’s diet without consulting a vet or a pet nutritionist.

 Cat diarrhea is not a disease but it could be an indicator of underlying problems such as diseases.
 Here at Petchef, we truly believe that the wellbeing of the pet also relies on what’s being put into their food bowls.

-Should you be looking for an alternative diet plan to Kibbles, feel free to speak to our pet nutrition experts on the most suitable meal plan for your pet.
+Should you be looking for an alternative diet plan to Kibbles, feel free to speak to our Petchef Advisors on the most suitable meal plan for your pet.
 Perhaps some human-grade meals with the right proportions of micro and macro nutrients could solve your cat’s gastrointestinal issues.

 Feature Image Credit: Wikimedia Commons